ericlewis/vibrator/README.md

 - **Candidate scoring** – each recipe variant is scored; the example blends slider probabilities into a composite (35% macro, 30% spice, 20% comfort, 15% time saver).
 - **Outputs** – prints the strongest slider per recipe and raw probabilities so editors can tweak ingredient swaps or veggie add-ons before publishing.

+### Maximum weirdness

+Need reassurance the system handles chaos? `examples/weird_exotic_demo.py` matches a cosmic traveler with options like “Nebulae Karaoke Safari” and “Peacock Ombudsman Summit.”
+It leans on surreal sliders (void whispers, lava surfing, bureaucratic peacocks), applies lunar segment overrides, and even deducts points if a cursed “mayonnaise portal” shows up in the chat.
+Run it when you want proof the pipeline survives the strangest briefs product can throw at it.

 ### Data formats

 #### User actions (CSV)